deepdoctection/deepdoctection/docs/manual/install.md

 - Python >=3.8
 - NVIDIA CUDA 11.0
 - CUDNN8

+Most components currently available require Tensorflow.

 - Tensorflow >=2.4.1

+There will be some additional components available that require Pytorch.
+If these are used

+- Pytorch >=1.8.1

+will be necessary to have in the base installation.

 The code has been tested on Ubuntu20.04.
 Functions not involving a GPU have also been test on MacOS.
 It is known that some code components will have some issues on Windows.